section-engineering-education/engineering-education/articles/introduction-to-deep-learning/index.md

 ### Machine Learning VS Deep Learning
 Deep Learning and machine learning are both types of AI that classify data and train models.

 1. Data presentation in the system.
-Machine Learning algorithms require structured data, while Deep Learning relies on layers of Neural Networks.
-For example, you have several animal images, such as birds and pets.
-A person would label each image to help a Machine Learning algorithm difference the pictures.
+Machine Learning algorithms need structured data to solve data problems.
+Deep Learning relies on layers of Neural Networks.
+Example: you have several animal images, such as birds and pets.
+A person would label each image to help an ML algorithm differentiate the images.
 Deep Learning is a bit complex.
 This is because using the same dataset.
 Deep Learning algorithms toil to evaluate variations between categories and classify them.

 2. A Machine Learning algorithm takes a minute to a few hours to finish execution.
-On the other hand, Deep Learning algorithms go up to weeks to halt the execution.
-This is due to the complexity of Neural Networks, requiring a large number of weights and more parameters.
+Deep Learning, unlike machine learning algorithms, goes up to weeks to halt the execution.
+This is due to the complexity of Neural Networks.
+Neural networks need a large number of weights and more parameters.

-3. The performance of Machine Learning Algorithms is useful when the dataset is small or medium.
+3. The performance of ML algorithms is good when the dataset is small or medium.
 Deep Learning algorithms fail to perform well on such datasets.
 DL algorithms instead perform exceptionally well for bigger datasets.

 4. Machine Learning algorithms can perform on inexpensive.
-Contrarily, Deep Learning is a potent tool.
-It performs well on a powerful machine.
-The machine is equipped with multiple GPUs, thus [providing high performance](https://hackr.io/blog/machine-learning-vs-deep-learning).
+Deep Learning is a potent tool.
+It performs well on a powerful machine equipped with multiple GPUs, thus [providing high performance](https://hackr.io/blog/machine-learning-vs-deep-learning).

-5. Machine Learning algorithms are trained to study and understand labeled data in a dataset.
+5. Machine Learning algorithms study and understand labeled data in a dataset.
 Deep Learning algorithms require no human intervention.
 This is because layers in Neural Networks place data in different concepts.
 Neural Networks also enable DL algorithms to learn independently.

-6. Through Virtual Assistant solutions, Machine Learning and Deep Learning automate tasks on applications.

-7. Deep Learning is an essential bit of Machine Learning.
+6. Deep Learning is an essential bit of Machine Learning.
 It gives solutions to many problems in Image Recognition, speech recognition, and NLP.
 Deep Learning performs well with images, text, sound recognition compared to Machine Learning.

 ### How Deep Learning Works
 The functioning of the brain influences deep Learning algorithms.
-Neural Networks are necessary to achieve deep learning.
-Neural Networks are made up of layers and nodes similar to how the brain is made up of neurons.
+Neural Networks are made up of layers and nodes, as well as the brain comprises of neurons.

+Neural Networks consist of:
++ Input layer
++ Hidden layers
++ Output layer

-Neural Networks consist of the input layer, hidden layer, and output layer.
-There are many hidden layers that perform mathematical computations on the information.
+The input layer receives inputted data.
+Hidden layers perform mathematical computations on the information.
 The output layer gives the result.
-It identifies the object based on computation from the distributive  [weights of all layers](https://www.modev.com/blog/how-deep-learning-works).
+The problem is solved based on computation from the distributive  [weights of all layers](https://www.modev.com/blog/how-deep-learning-works).

-A good example is you have a house image to recognize.
+A good example is the recognition of a house image.
 The first layer might focus on borderlines.
-Another layer focus on the object colors, and another the physical measurements of the image.
+Another layer focus on the object colors, and another the measurements of the image.

 Deep Learning systems need a powerful software.
 This is because they process huge amounts of data and complex computations.

 ### Why we need Deep Learning
 Deep Learning is revolutionizing so many fields to solve data problems.
 Deep Learning is an excellent and powerful tool.
 It helps many organizations and developers create exciting AI applications.
-Think of successful surgeries without causing human loss due to surgical errors.
+Think of successful surgeries, causing little or no deaths due to surgical errors.
 Think of a world with no accident due to smart cars.
 In several years to come, the world will be on another level due to Deep Learning.

 ### Applications of Deep Learning
 There is massive excitement about artificial intelligence and its subsets.
 Here are Deep Learning applications that will govern the world.